-The suppliers with most points are selected to move to step 5.
+The suppliers with the most points are selected to move to step 5.

-If the buying organization qualifies three or fewer suppliers in the Qualification Phase (Phase 1) the buying organization can skip the down-selection and make the final selection based on a combination of the dialogues and documents.
+If the buying organization qualifies three or fewer suppliers in the Qualification Phase (Phase 1) the buying organization can skip the down-selection and make the final selection based on the dialogues and documents.